-In all, 242 new cases were recorded on November 1, bringing the total number of cases since the start of the pandemic to 6.136.
+The total number of cases detected since the start of the pandemic now stands at 127,053.

-All arrivals (including returnees) need to fill in an electronic declaration prior to coming to Latvia.
+All arrivals to the country (including returnees) need to fill in an electronic declaration prior to coming to Latvia.
 It is available at the website covidpass.lv.